aleksandra-roguszewska/react-exercises/README.md

 ### Description

 Hi!
 These are small react projects that I completed while learning React.
-I made them based on various tutorials, courses and as a part of infoshareAcademy frontend bootcamp (https://infoshareacademy.com/kurs/bootcamp-frontend/).
-There are also a few projects from Frontend Mentor (https://www.frontendmentor.io/).
+I made them based on various tutorials, courses and as a part of [infoshareAcademy frontend bootcamp](https://infoshareacademy.com/kurs/bootcamp-frontend/), that I took part in this year.
+There are also a few projects from [Frontend Mentor](https://www.frontendmentor.io/).

 ## Projects